mycostreams/GrAMF/docs/issues/Architecture.md

   - RegrowingAfterSeptation (progress: float in [0.0, 1.0])

 Notes:
-- Length is now a time-invariant property on the edge (call it `base_length`: float).
+- `base_length` is derived from the positions of its source and target nodes (computed on demand from node coordinates).
+Node positions are constant; callers should compute `base_length` when needed and may cache it for performance.
-- Real (time-varying) length of an edge is calculated as: real_length(t) = base_length * progress(t)
+- Real (time-varying) length of an edge is calculated as: real_length(t) = base_length(node_positions) * progress(t)
-  where progress(t) is derived from the EdgeState at time t (states map to progress in [0,1]; categorical-only states map to 0 or 1).
+  where `progress(t)` is derived from the `EdgeState` at time t (states map to progress in [0,1]; states with an explicit progress value are preferred for interpolation to avoid sudden jumps).
-- Storage: per-time-index entries store state/progress and time-varying fields like width.
-Do not duplicate `base_length` across time entries.
-Example JSON shows `base_length` at the edge level.
+- Storage: per-time-index entries store `state/progress` and other time-varying fields like `width`.
+Do not duplicate `base_length` across time entries; it is derived, not required to be stored.
-- Semantics: states with progress expose a numeric progress value in [0,1], used in interpolation and real length calculation.
-For interpolation between time keys, interpolate numeric progress linearly.
-Categorical-only states map to progress 0 (NotGrownYet / FullySeptated) or 1 (FullyGrown) for interpolation purposes.
+- Semantics: when interpolating between time keys prefer numeric `progress` values (linear interpolation).
+When `progress` is unavailable, fallback to nearest-side categorical semantics documented in the API.
-- Activity: edges that are NotGrownYet or FullySeptated are considered inactive; callers may treat real_length==0 as inactive where desired.
+- Activity: edges in `NotGrownYet` or `FullySeptated` are considered inactive; callers may treat `real_length == 0` as inactive where desired.

 There are a whole host of extra features and data that are stored in the stg's, which we might want to put on the edge as a simple dict.
 One more important property is the hyperedge, which is a single edge connected to many other edges.
 This property is used in a lot of spatial graph analysis pipelines, and is important to get right.
 We might still want to keep this empty, or at -1.